Hive-Academy/Anubis-MCP/docs/files/social-media-posts.md

 **Dev.to / Medium:**

 ```
-Title: How We Gave AI Agents Divine Wisdom with MCP-Compliant Architecture
+Title: How We Gave AI Agents Intelligent Wisdom with MCP-Compliant Architecture

 Subtitle: Introducing Anubis - Three core capabilities that transform AI workflows